JasonTan-code/blog/TaotaoBlog/content/en/blog/Monte_Corlo.md

 description: "Cool Monte Carlo method"
 tags: ["Monte Carlo", "Sampling"]
 mathjax: true
-title: "But how to draw samples from a strange distribution?"
+title: "But how to draw samples from a generic distribution?"
 ---

-In this post, I am going to show you two methods to draw samples from a "strange" distribution.
+In this post, I am going to show you two methods to draw samples from a generic distribution.

-But before we get started, we should define what do I mean "strange" distribution
+But before we get started, we should define what do I mean generic distribution.
+Here is one example:

 $$